medizininformatik-initiative/fts-next/docs/usage/execution.md

 ## Transfer Modes

-FTSnext has two transfer modes.
+FTSnext has two transfer modes:

 ### All Consented Patients